Marius Christiansen — a Stoker Goes Ashore

 A stoker goes ashore

-Marius tells about his experiences with ambulance no. 7:
+Marius recounts his experiences driving ambulance no. 7:

 I was awakened by the sound of a scouting plane.
 Suddenly it was right above me.
 I immediately rolled down into the ditch.
 Then, first a flash followed by a bang, earth, limbs and what have you scattered around.
 Then silence, the bomber’s engine in the darkness of the night being the only noticeable sound.